The Star Foundation

 What is your favourite subject at school and why?

 Life skills.
 It is fun, I love making friends and playing with my peers.
 It teaches me to be independent and learn to do things on my own.
-I learn about social things such as helping and being kind to others, taking care of animals, exercise, and hygiene.
-It helps me to be creative and to understand my emotions.
+I learn about social things such as helping and being kind to others, taking care of animals, exercising, and hygiene.

 What would you like to pursue as a career one day?

-I want to be an astronaut and go in space, or a firefighter to save lives and keep people safe, or a policeman so I can catch people who do bad things.
+I want to be an astronaut and go to space or a firefighter to save lives and keep people safe or a policeman so I can catch people who do bad things.

 What types of sport and extracurricular activities are you involved in?